 And none of them mention that there is a Commonwealth government website designed to help businesses find grants and assistance easily… and free of charge… covering State/Territory/regional as well as Commonwealth programs.

-Before you talk to fee charging companies, have a look at the government’s Grant-Finder: business.gov.au/grants-and-assistance/grant-finder.
+Before you talk to fee charging companies, have a look at the government’s Grant-Finder.

 You can search by industry or type of assistance sought, and/or by region.
-The results provide a summary of each grant that matches your search, lists the application closing date if there is one, and links to detail about eligibility rules, and to the administrator of the program so you can learn more and make an application.
+The results provide a summary of each grant that matches your search, lists the application closing date if there is one, and links to details about eligibility for the grant, and to the administrator of the program so you can learn more and make an application.

 If you decide to go ahead and use a private sector firm to help you find and apply for a grant, make sure you understand exactly what their fees are, and what services you expect to receive for the money.